rcmorano/docker-autocommit/README.md

 ## Considerations

-* Note that we mount '/var/lib/docker' in order to have the outside-docker daemon images so we do not have to redownload 'ubuntu' every time we run a development container
+* If you use 'aufs' and you'd like to have the outside-docker daemon images available to the dev-container so you do not have to redownload 'ubuntu' every time we run a development container, you should mount '/var/lib/docker' inside the container
   * Note also that you may not have a pristine environment for development and testing this way

 # License and Author